centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 | string | logfile           | The file in which logs are written         | /var/log/centreon-broker/canopsis-events-apiv2.log |
 | number | log_level         | Logging level from 1 (errors) to 3 (debug) | 1                                                  |

-7. Use the stream connector's optional parameters to filter or adapt the data you want Centreon to send to Canopsis
+7. Use the stream connector's optional parameters to [filter or adapt the data you want Centreon to send to Canopsis](#filtering-or-adapting-the-data-you-want-to-send-to-canopsis).
 8. [Deploy the configuration](../../monitoring/monitoring-servers/deploying-a-configuration.md).
 9. Restart **centengine** on all pollers: